-Mother of Madalina Cojocari pleads not guilty in daughter’s disappearance
+Bond lowered for Madalina Cojocari’s stepdad; both parents plead not guilty

-The mother of missing Cornelius girl Madalina Cojocari pleaded not guilty in court Thursday.
+The mother and stepfather of missing Cornelius girl pleaded not guilty in her disappearance on Thursday.

-Diana Cojocari was charged with failure to report the disappearance of a child to law enforcement.
-Her husband, Christopher Palmiter, faces the same charge.
+Palmiter was charged with failure to report the disappearance of a child to law enforcement.
+His wife and Madalina’s mom, Diana Cojocari, faces the same charge.

-Diana has been in jail since December 2022 in connection to the disappearance of her daughter, Madalina.
+Diana has been in jail since December 2022 in connection to her daughter’s disappearance.

 Madalina was last seen walking off a school bus on Nov.
 21, 2022.
 Her mother said she last saw her at their Cornelius home on Nov.
 23 but didn’t report her missing until about three weeks later, on Dec.
 15.